 3DT designs and manufactures an extensive range of cutting-edge surface treatment products, including:

 3DT’s MultiDyne™ corona treatment system creates optimal surface tension, or wettability, on a broad range of parts and materials.
-A highly repeatable and controlled process, MultiDyne™ is typically used to prepare blow molded, injection molded, and extruded parts and products.
+Featuring repeatable and process controlled operation, MultiDyne™ is typically used to prepare blow molded, injection molded, and extruded parts and products.
 MultiDyne™ creates highly effective, uniform adhesion on surfaces for printing, coating, gluing, and lamination.

 PolyDyne™ is one of 3DT’s most powerful corona treatment systems.
 This extremely dependable and reliable system is particularly useful in high-speed operations, such as printing, extrusion, assembly, and coating production lines.
 PolyDyne™ is exceptionally versatile and can be used to treat everything from the interior surface of needle hubs to automotive components.
 Using the latest technology, PolyDyne™ directs corona treatment with an exceptional degree of precision onto virtually any surface.

 PolyDyne™ is specifically designed with flexibility in mind.
-All of our systems can be customized to meet the particular needs of your application, including custom electrode systems, ozone eliminators, and a variety of material handling systems.
+All of our systems can be customized to meet the particular needs of your application, including variety and number of treating heads, custom electrode systems, ozone eliminators, and material handling systems.
 For more resistant materials, we are pleased to offer our PolyDyne Pro™ system.

 Premium Surface Treatment Systems by 3DT